Director of Communications

-Elizabeth has over 10 years of experience in marine conservation, policy, and communications.
-Most recently, she worked at Stanford University as a Communications Manager for the Natural Capital Project, which aims to align economic forces with conservation.
-Prior to that, she was a Conservation Scientist at the Marine Conservation Institute, where she worked on establishing new marine protected areas, conservation of marine mammals and endangered species, and sustainable seafood issues in addition to managing their outreach and communications.
+Liz has over 12 years of experience in marine conservation, policy, and communications.
+She began her career as a Conservation Scientist at the Marine Conservation Institute, where she worked on establishing new marine protected areas, conservation of marine mammals and endangered species, and sustainable seafood issues in addition to managing their outreach and communications.
+Prior to that she worked at Stanford University as a Communications Manager for the Natural Capital Project, which aims to align economic forces with conservation.
+Most recently, she worked in science communications at Caltech, as the editor the award-winning Techer magazine.

-In her current role as the Communications Manager for the Global Reef Expedition – a 5-year mission to study coral reef health around the world - Elizabeth writes and curates content for the Foundation’s social and digital media streams and works with the press to share stories of the scientific research conducted aboard the Expedition.
+In her current role as Director of Communications for the Khaled bin Sultan Living Oceans Foundation, she writes and curates content for the Foundation's digital media streams, works with the press to share stories of the scientific research conducted aboard the Global Reef Expedition, and promotes the Foundation's outreach and education programs around the world.

 Go to page: